aviumlabs/phoenix/README.md

 * docker-entrypoint.sh

-During the first-time run, the application will be configured, and the src directory will be populated with the baseline Phoenix project.
+During the first-time run, the application will be configured, and the src directory will be populated with the baseline Phoenix Framwork application.

 ```shell
 docker run --name myapp -it -e APP_NAME=myapp --rm -p 4000:4000 --mount type=bind,src="$(pwd)/src",target=/opt/phoenix/myapp aviumlabs/phoenix:latest-alpine